filecoin-project/specs/src/algorithms/expected_consensus.md

 ### The Ticket chain

-While each Filecoin block header contains a ticket array, it is useful to provide nodes with a ticket chain abstraction.
+While each Filecoin block header contains a ticket field, it is useful to provide nodes with a ticket chain abstraction.

 Namely, tickets are used throughout the Filecoin system as sources of on-chain randomness.
 For instance,
 - They are drawn by Storage Miners as SealSeeds to commit new sectors